GHugo/phoenix/README.md

 - [reverse index](http://csl.stanford.edu/~christos/data/string_match.tar.gz) (~154 MB)
 - [word count](http://csl.stanford.edu/~christos/data/word_count.tar.gz) (~59 MB)

+For Phoenix 2, a docker container is available.
+Please see [this repository](https://github.com/GHugo/docker-phoenix-2.0/).

 ___License___

 The Phoenix source code is distributed with a BSD license.
 The copyright is held by Stanford University.
 Phoenix is provided "as is" without any guarantees of any kind.